cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 Their repository consolidates all the important project information such as links to Whitepapers, Documentation, Source Code and Smart Contract addresses.

+## EtherVM

+The [EtherVM](https://ethervm.io/) project is a collection of resources for everything related to the Ethereum Virtual Machine (EVM).

+Browsing through it you'll find an opcode reference, documentation about the EVM stack, info about the EVM storage- and memory layout and more.

+**Protip**: There's also an [Online Solidity Decompiler](https://ethervm.io/decompile) you can use to decompile Solidity bytecode into more readable Solidity-like source code.

 ## EVM Opcode Database

 The [Ethereum Virtual Machine \(EVM\) Opcodes and Instruction Reference](https://github.com/crytic/evm-opcodes) repository is an effort by Trail of Bits to consolidate EVM opcode information from various different sources into one central place.